History of ABS-CBN: High-definition television, and modernization of broadcast facilities and contents

 In 2008, ABS-CBN began moving to a fully tapeless workflow and since then, the network has digitalized all areas of its production.
 ABS-CBN eventually completed its plan to upgrade its studios facilities from SD definition to HD definition for the ad play out in September 2010.
 The increasing demand of high-impact HD commercial content from their clients and audiences pushed ABS-CBN to definitely setting up the ad play out of more than 20 cable TV channels with Etere MTX system.
 MTX system is used as a quick content player with fast access to all video commercials, able to play multiple formats with no conversion.
 The network moves to MTX in April 2013, as it is planning a refurbishment of its regional stations across the country that will include an Enterprise MAM video exchange based on Etere technologies.
 ABS-CBN has a plan to refurbish and innovate all its regional stations to allow their playout systems to be synchronized with the main playout facility.
 The 1st installation is performed in Dagupan and the project is expected to be completed in 2 years.
 ABS-CBN's regional stations are mainly running low-cost, low performance hardware and software, far away from broadcast affordability and performances.
 In order to achieve this goal, the network will extend their Etere systems to all the regional stations.
 The playout and video management system will be based on MTX, with a pure “software only” approach, all the traditional video hardware is replaced by software, including master switcher and logo generator.

 On April 19, 2009, Sony announced the acquisition of ABS-CBN of 24 units of its Sony high-definition professional video cameras through a press release published on Sony's official website.
-On July 11, 2009, ABS-CBN launched a high definition feed of Balls (now S+A HD) in SkyCable under the name Balls HD, the first local high-definition TV channel in the history of Philippine television.
+On July 11, 2009, ABS-CBN launched a high definition feed of Balls (later S+A HD after the former's closure from 2016 to 2020) in SkyCable under the name Balls HD, the first local high-definition TV channel in the history of Philippine television.
 On the same day, Balls HD broadcast the first locally produced coverage of an event in high-definition, the UAAP Season 72 basketball game which was produced by ABS-CBN Sports.
 In addition, two of its three news helicopters are capable of transmitting high-definition live feeds from its 5 axis gimbal HD camera mounted on the aircraft.

 On April 20, 2010, Ikegami, a Japanese manufacturer of professional and broadcast television equipment announced the acquisition of ABS-CBN of 75 units of Ikegami high-definition professional video cameras for electronic newsgathering.